 Friday Evening: Theatre by The Lake

-Keswick’s well loved Theatre by The Lake offers a great range of plays and performances year round and is an enchanting way to experience a first night in Keswick.
-The full programme of events can be found online, so you can book your tickets in advance, and even get special discounts through your Sally's Cottages booking!
+Keswick’s well-loved Theatre by The Lake offers a great range of plays and performances year-round and is an enchanting way to experience a first night in Keswick.
+The full programme of events can be found online, so you can book your tickets in advance.
 This wonderful theatre had humble beginnings as the ‘Blue Box’ mobile theatre, taking shows to theatre-starved towns in post-war Britain before finally becoming a permanent feature in Keswick and eventually being replaced by the theatre building that exists now.
 If you fancy dining out prior to the performance, you are perfectly placed to pop into the Lakeside Café Restaurant, where you can enjoy a tasty meal whilst looking out across the lake.

-Saturday Afternoon: Watersports at Nichol End Marina and Keswick Market
+Saturday afternoon: Water sports at Nichol End Marine and Keswick Market

 After an active day out, you can enjoy putting your feet up whilst watching a film at the Art Deco Alhambra Cinema.
 This quaint, old cinema is one of the UK’s very few picture houses that has remained in continuous operation for over 100 years.
 The locals are very fond of it and you can even get a cuppa during your visit!

 The aim for today is to learn a little about the mining history of the town.
 A scenic drive (or bus journey) down the Borrowdale Valley for 20 minutes will take you from Keswick to the top of Honister Pass, from where you are treated to breathtaking views down into the Buttermere Valley.
 Honister Slate Mine is a working mine but also offers mine tours, where you are taken deep underground to learn about Honister’s 450-million-year-old volcanic green slate.